Ilo, Peru: Transport

 In 1992 the Peruvian government granted a 99-year lease to the government of landlocked Bolivia to develop a port facility, in effect allowing Bolivia to claim to be a "Pacific Ocean nation".
 Bolivia lost its territory on the Pacific coast following the War of the Pacific with Chile in the 19th century.
 A new metre gauge railway through Bolivia to Brazil is also proposed.

 Climate

 Temperatures in Ilo range between 18 and 28 degrees Celsius year round.
 Rain is almost non-existent, as Ilo is located north of the Atacama Desert, one of the driest coastal deserts in the world.

 Pacific Ocean terminal of the Interoceanic Highway

-Ilo is the southernmost of the three ports which comprise the Peruvian termini of the Interoceanic Highway which is being constructed to link the state of Acre, in the Amazon Basin in Brazil, across the Andes to the Pacific Ocean.
+Ilo is the southernmost of the three ports which comprise the Peruvian termini of the Interoceanic Highway which links the state of Acre, in the Amazon Basin in Brazil, across the Andes to the Pacific Ocean.

 Main sights

 The main attraction is the Urban Center whose landmarks are: